spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-offer-feature-overview.md

 ## Current constraints

 * B2B Merchant-specific prices do not work with product offer prices.
-* All cart-related B2B features (e.g., Quick Order, RFQ, Approval Process, etc.) will be supported later.
+* All cart-related B2B features (for example, Quick Order, RFQ, Approval Process, etc.) will be supported later.
 * Availability Notification is not supported.

 ## Related Business User articles